antomys/BurrowsWheelerCompression/README.md

    ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-4. Interpret Results
-    - Benchmark results will be displayed in the console;
-    - Detailed reports are generated in the `BenchmarkDotNet.Artifacts` folder.

-5. Explore and Contribute
-    - Check out different benchmark projects in the repository
-    - Feel free to add your own benchmarks or improve existing ones
-    - Submit pull requests for any enhancements or new investigations

-Happy benchmarking!
 If you have any questions or suggestions, please open an issue in the repository.

 <!-- CONTRIBUTING -->